trstringer/ansible-dev-by-example/README.md

 1. Activate the virtual environment: `$ . venv/bin/activate`
 1. Install development requirements: `$ pip install -r requirements.txt`

 :bulb: Starting new development now?
+Fixing a bug?
 Create a new branch: `$ git checkout -b my-new-branch`.
-If you are planning on contributing back to the main Ansible repostiry, fork the Ansible repository into your own GitHub account and developing against that.
+If you are planning on contributing back to the main Ansible repostiry, fork the Ansible repository into your own GitHub account and developing against your new non-devel branch in your fork.
+When you believe you have a good working code change, submit a pull request to the Ansible repository.

 ## New module development